On computing the determinant, other characteristic polynomial coefficients, and inverse in Clifford algebras of arbitrary dimension: Introduction

 In Section \ref{sec:4}, we generalize the concept of characteristic polynomial coefficients (in particular, the trace and the determinant) to the case of real Clifford algebras.
-We use matrix representations of minimal dimensions of the complexified Clifford algebras $\C\otimes\cl_{p,q}$ as the matrix representations (of non-minimal dimension) of the corresponding real Clifford algebras $\cl_{p,q}\subset \C\otimes\cl_{p,q}$ to do this.
-We give the explicit formulas for the determinant, other characteristic polynomial coefficients, adjugate, and inverses in the case of arbitrary $n$ using only the operations of multiplication, summation, and operations of conjugation without using the corresponding matrix representations.
-To obtain these results, we use the matrix methods (related to the Faddeev-LeVerrier algorithm, the Cayley-Hamilton theorem, and the Bell polynomials) and the methods of Clifford algebras (in particular, the properties of the proposed operations $\va_1$, \ldots, $\va_m$).
-The examples are given for the cases of small $n$.
+To introduce these concepts in real Clifford algebras, we use matrix representations of minimal dimensions of the complexified Clifford algebras $\C\otimes\cl_{p,q}$ as the matrix representations (of non-minimal dimension) of the corresponding real Clifford algebras $\cl_{p,q}\subset \C\otimes\cl_{p,q}$.
+Then we prove that these concepts do not depend on the choice of matrix representation and give alternative definitions of these concepts without using matrix representations and using only Clifford algebra operations.
+We present explicit formulas for the determinant, other characteristic polynomial coefficients, adjugate, and inverse in the case of arbitrary $n$ using only the operations of multiplication, summation, and operations of conjugation without explicit use of matrix representation.
+To obtain these results,we generalize several matrix methods (the Faddeev-LeVerrier algorithm based on the Cayley-Hamilton theorem; the method of calculating the characteristic polynomial coefficients using Bell polynomials) to the case of Clifford algebras.
+Also we use the properties of the operations $\va_1$, \ldots, $\va_m$ presented in Section \ref{sec:2}.
+The examples are given in the cases of small $n$.